alttch/eva3/doc/tutorial/tut_sfa.rst

 applications to :doc:`SFA</sfa/sfa>` only.
 Controllers may be changed and, therefore, the setup may be extended: for example, one :doc:`/lm/lm` may be replaced by the three ones installed on the different servers.
 However, the local SFA will never be changed.
-All you need is to connect a new controllers to it, and EVA item infrastructure will be available again by its usual IDs.
+All you need is to connect new controllers to it, and EVA item infrastructure will be available again by its usual ID.

 The next step it to connect cron for it to run ventilation control macro (edit /etc/crontab or user's crontab):